Opuntia: Regional food uses

 In Greece, it grows in such places as the Peloponnese region, Ionian Islands, or Crete, and its figs are known as frangosyka (Frankish, i.e. Western European, figs) or pavlosyka ("Paul's figs"), depending on the region.
 In Albania, they are called fiq deti translated as "sea figs", and are present in the south-west shore.
 The figs are also grown in Cyprus, where they are known as papoutsósyka or babutsa ("shoe figs").

 The prickly pear also grows widely on the islands of Malta, where it is enjoyed by the Maltese as a typical summer fruit (known as bajtar tax-xewk, literally "spiny figs"), as well as being used to make the popular liqueur known as bajtra.
 The prickly pear is so commonly found in the Maltese islands, it is often used as a dividing wall between many of Malta's characteristic terraced fields in place of the usual rubble walls.

 The prickly pear was introduced to Eritrea during the period of Italian colonisation between 1890 and 1940.
 It is locally known there as beles and is abundant during the late summer and early autumn (late July through September).
 The beles from the holy monastery of Debre Bizen is said to be particularly sweet and juicy.

 In Morocco, Tunisia, Libya, Saudi Arabia, Jordan, and other parts of North Africa and the Middle East, prickly pears of the yellow and orange varieties are grown by the side of farms, beside railway tracks and other otherwise noncultivable land.
 It is sold in summer by street vendors, and is considered a refreshing fruit for that season.

 Tungi is the local St. Helenian name for cactus pears.
 The plants (Indian fig opuntia) were originally brought to the island by the colonial ivory traders from East Africa in the 1850s.
 Tungi cactus now grows wild in the dry coastal regions of the island.
 Three principal cultivars of tungi grow on the island: the "English" with yellow fruit; the "Madeira" with large red fruit; and the small, firm "spiny red".
 Tungi also gives its name to a local Spirit distilled at The St Helena distillery at Alarm Forest, the most remote distillery in the world, made entirely from the opuntia cactus.

 Cactus pear is being promoted and researched by ICARDA for India, Jordan, and Pakistan especially.
 It is an underappreciated crop in these countries and has undergone recent expansion in cultivated area.
-In some particularly promising areas of India and Pakistan it has given a 30% increase in milk yield /hectare (/acre).
+In some particular areas of India and Pakistan it has given a 30% increase in milk yield /hectare (/acre).